Mckenon/SVHandles/README.md

         }
     }
 ```
+This is the same for SVHandles as well, except you have the option to return an ``object`` value.

 ## Installation
 To install SVHandles, simply go to the releases tab above, download the .dll, and place it within your project!
 If you would like, you can also clone the entire repository for personal development purposes, or if you happen to have a childhood fear of .dll's.